Sainte Chapelle in Paris was built to house priceless Christian relics, including Christ’s crown of thorns.

 The site of Sainte Chapelle in Paris is close to many other tourist attractions.

-For instance, it is at a distance of 1.1 km (0.7 Miles) from Conciergerie and only a mere 650 meters (2100 feet) away from the Notre Dame Cathedral.
+For instance, it is 1 Km (0.7 Miles) from Conciergerie and only half a Kilometer (one third of a Mile) from the Notre Dame Cathedral.

 This makes purchasing combo tours a much viable option.